19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Game Structure/Reaction.md

 # Reaction

-- A reaction can be taken at any time during combat when no [Action](Action.md) is occurring.
+A reaction can be taken at any time during combat when no [Action](Action.md) is occurring.

-- You can only take one reaction per round.
+You can only take one reaction per round.
-	- Imagine you have a reaction point.
+	Imagine you have a reaction point.
 You gain it on your turn, use it or lose it.

-- The most common reaction is readying an [Action](Action.md).
+The most common reaction is readying an [Action](Action.md).

-- Only certain specified abilities can be used as a reaction.
+Unless you ready them, only specified abilities and spells can be used as a reaction.